mattwydra/projects/discord_bots/README.md

 # Hopecore Bot

-The Hopecore bot is a somewhat simple bot. you run the /hopecore command, and it sends back a nice quote to help keep life in perspective, overlayed on an image of Miyamoto Musashi.
+The Hopecore bot is a somewhat simple bot. you run the ```/hopecore``` command, and it sends back a nice quote to help keep life in perspective, overlayed on an image of Miyamoto Musashi.
 Hopecore is a beautiful thing.
 I will create an in-depth explanation eventually, but in short, it's a movement to help young people keep things in perspective.

+Full explanation of the code can be found [here](code_explanation.md)

 ## Features